gkorpal/gkorpal.github.io/_pages/article-list.md

 * E. Bombieri, Prime Territory, _The Sciences_ **32** (1992), no. 5, 30--36. doi:[10.1002/j.2326-1951.1992.tb02416.x](https://doi.org/10.1002/j.2326-1951.1992.tb02416.x)
 * H. M. Edwards, Fermat's Last Theorem, _Scientific American_ **239** (1978), no. 4, 104–-122. doi: [10.1038/scientificamerican1078-104](https://doi.org/10.1038/scientificamerican1078-104), [Stable URL](https://www.jstor.org/stable/24955826)
 * D. Zagier, The first 50 million prime numbers, _Math.
 Intelligencer_ **1** (1977), no. 1, 7--19. doi:[10.1007/BF03039306](https://doi.org/10.1007/BF03039306)
+* B. L. van der Waerden, Hamilton's Discovery of Quaternions, _Math.
+Mag._ **49** (1976), no. 5, 227--234. doi:[10.2307/2689449](https://doi.org/10.2307/2689449), [Stable URL](https://www.jstor.org/stable/2689449)
 * M. Davis and R. Hersh, Hilbert's 10th Problem,  _Scientific American_ **229** (1973), no. 5, 84--91. doi: [10.1038/scientificamerican1173-84](https://doi.org/10.1038/scientificamerican1173-84), [Stable URL](https://www.jstor.org/stable/24923245)

 I have fond memories of reading expository articles in Indian magazines like Junior Mathematician (published by AMTI, Chennai) and Bona Mathematica (published by BP, Pune), which were similar to the Soviet era periodicals like Kvant (published by Nauka) and Little Mathematics Library (english translations published by Mir).
 Unfortunately, they are not available online (but were accessible without university library membership).
 However, [At Right Angles](http://teachersofindia.org/en/periodicals/at-right-angles) (published by APU, Bengaluru) and [Resonance](https://www.ias.ac.in/Journals/Resonance_%E2%80%93_Journal_of_Science_Education) (published by  IAS, Bengaluru) are  the current alternatives to these which are available online.
+Moreover, the Mathematical Association of America publishes many exposition focused journals like the American Mathematical Monthly, Mathematics Magazine, the College Mathematics Journal and Math Horizons, which can be accessed via university libraries (but wasn't available at my small college in India).

 ## Computer Science